Posts Tagged ‘orkney’

 During my research concerning the recent Little Ice Age (1350-1850), I came across this graph where a similar glaciation and high wind circulation occurred during a period in the Neolithic.
 What especially intrigued me were the relative abrupt start and finish, this abruptness was accentuated by great temperature differences, from high to low in a short while, say, less than 50 years and at the end of ‘the age’ a similar sudden change again.

-I am still hoping against hope that part of this climate change has to do with an incident of geometrical (gravitational) friction in the solar system orbits which would cause a heating of the Earth’s core which would then result in an imperceptible rise in (infra-red) radiation through the crust, causing a warming of the atmosphere.
+I am still hoping against hope that part of this climate change has to do with a co-incident of geometrical (gravitational) friction in the solar system orbits which would cause a heating of the Earth’s core which would then result in an imperceptible rise in (infra-red) radiation through the crust, causing a warming of the atmosphere and ocean.
 Especially recent alignments of the planets may have caused stress to the Earth’s inner core (think unexpected Mt.
-St Helens eruption), because, if a major alignment of the Moon can trigger as much as a 2% rise in the global high-tides (eclipse), then -given that all is vibration- such major alignments of planets and corresponding gravitational friction will have affected the ‘tides’ of the molten core of our planet as well and may have produced a heat generation in excess of the normal.
+St Helens eruption!), because, if a major alignment of the Moon can trigger as much as a 2% rise in the global high-tides (eclipse), then -given that all is vibration- such major alignments of planets and corresponding gravitational friction will have affected the ‘tides’ of the molten core of our planet as well and may have caused a heat generation in excess of the normal.

 Major alignments seem to be quite common, but is this a period we are in just now or is it over the complete cycle of all orbits in the solar system in general?
 And have all alignments the same character?
-Maybe we have to deal with different time-cycles then, but still they may have their underlying influences.
-Cycles of 26,000 and 100,000 years are scientifically identified and just now it is confirmed that volcanic activity has a major influence on climate change and correlates with greenhouse-icehouse changes over the longer term (720 million years)
+Certainly we have to deal with different time-cycles, every planet has its own, but still they may have their underlying influences.
+It may be difficult to extrapoate from the short period in which our data are collected.
+Cycles of 26,000 and 100,000 years are scientifically identified and just now it is confirmed that volcanic activity has a major influence on climate change and correlates with greenhouse-icehouse changes over the longer term (720 million years).

 Our everyday weather is a result of the inherent instability of the greater climate.
 There seems to be a theory which links the big climate changes of the past to the Sun’s activity.
 The so called sun spots, which have a recurrence cycle of about 11 years, would, in a bigger picture, be the causes of the ice ages.

-I believe though that the general climate changes so far are expressions not of the activity of the Sun itself but of the frictions in the solar system’s gravity and inertial fields as a whole played out in the sun.
+I believe though that the general climate changes so far are expressions not of the activity of the Sun itself but of the frictions in the solar system’s gravity and inertial fields as a whole, played out in the inner-sun.
 Scientists still refuse to appreciate the one-ness of the totally integrated system.

 The so-called Bary-center of the solar system is its real centre of gravity, but this centre moves in and out of the body of the Sun, or maybe better to say: the Sun wobbles around this centre in a perpetual stress, sometimes more, sometimes less.